seastan/lotr-lcg-set-generator/README.md

 Please note, this script is for the Windows platform only.
 It uses AutoHotkey to emulate UI commands and is not 100% reliable (it may be stuck on the manual step).
 To minimize the risks:

-- Make sure the design tool window was maximized when you closed it.
+- Make sure the tool window was maximized when you closed it.
 - Make sure the screen is not locked (and doesn't lock automatically).
 - If the script starts, don't touch the keyboard or mouse.